Museum Free Day

 Museum Free Days are just that, an opportunity for the public to enjoy our galleries free of charge.

-Museum Free Days are offered the third Friday of each month with artist demonstrations from 10a to 2p in the Smith Family Gallery.
+Museum Free Days are offered the third Friday of each month with hands-on art activities from 10a to 2p in the Smith Family Gallery.

 The goal of Museum Free Days is to provide access to the FAC’s general admission offerings to the widest possible audiences in the Pikes Peak region.
 Museum Free Days, as a part of the FAC’s other free and reduced-fee programs (such as scholarship programs at Bemis, and special military discounts through the Blue Star Theatres and Blue Star Museums programs), make an important impact in our community.